Hong Kong cuisine: Background

 Modern Hong Kong has a predominantly service-based economy, and restaurant businesses serve as a main economic contributor.
 With the fourth-densest population per square metre in the world and serving a population of 7 million, Hong Kong is host to a restaurant industry with intense competition.
 Due to its small geographical size, Hong Kong contains a high number of restaurants per unit area.

-With Cantonese ethnicity making up 94% of the resident population, Cantonese cuisine is naturally served at home.
+With Cantonese ethnicity making up 92% of the resident population, dishes served at home were likely Cantonese cuisines.
 A majority of Chinese in Hong Kong are Cantonese in addition to sizable numbers of Hakka, Teochew and Shanghainese peoples, and home dishes are Cantonese with occasional mixes of the other three types of cuisines.
+Cantonese cuisine laid the foundations of Hong-Kong cuisine by being the dominant cuisine for the working-class throughout the 19th to early 20th century.

 Rice is predominantly the main staple for home meals.
 Home ingredients are picked up from local grocery stores and independent produce shops, although supermarkets have become progressively more popular.
+Supermarkets dominated in the 2000s with 59% share in fruit retail, 52% in meat, and 55% in vegetables.

 Hong Kong homes and kitchens tend to be small due to a high population density, and traditional Chinese cuisine often requires the freshest possible ingredients, so food shopping is undertaken frequently and in smaller quantities than is now usual in the West.
-Take-out and dining out is also very common, since people are often too busy to cook with an average 47-hour work week.
+Takeaway and dining out are also very common, since people are often too busy to cook with an average 47-hour work week.

+Traditional street stalls, specialty foods, pastries, and restaurants have become integral parts of the Hong Kong culture.
+Dining has evolved from a necessity for sustenance into pursuit of aesthetic, aroma, and exquisite flavor.